SOM-CPC: Unsupervised Contrastive Learning with Self-Organizing Maps for Structured Representations of High-Rate Time

 \subsection{General details}

-In the experiments section, we investigated the effect of various differences as mentioned in \cref{sec:deep_som_models} by means of ablation studies.
-For this purpose, models were run that use a Gaussian neighbourhood function, while disabling gradient updates of the topological loss from the neighbours of the winning node to the encoder, equivalent as in the SOM-VAE model \cite{Fortuin2019}.
-In this case, the same split in a SOM and a commitment loss is made as given in \cref{eq:commitment_loss} and \cref{eq:SOM_loss}, but now with the neighbourhood function $\mathcal{S}$ being a Gaussian.

-To restrict the search space of hyperparameters in the SOM-VAE(-prob) model, which has many loss multipliers, we fixed $\beta / \alpha = 1 / 5$.
-Multiplier $\beta$ scales the SOM loss that sums the quantization error of the four neighbour nodes in the plus kernel.
-It is, therefore, expected to be at least 4 times larger than the commitment loss, which only reflects the quantization error of the winning node.
-Choosing $\beta = \alpha/4$ would imply that the weighing of the summed quantization error of the four neighbours is equal to the weighing of this error for the winning node.
-To give the winning node a slightly higher importance, we set $\beta = \alpha/5$.
+\Cref{algorithm} provides pseudocode of SOM-CPC, when considering the presence of an AR module.
+For reproducibility, the full code base can be found at \url{https://github.com/IamHuijben/SOM-CPC.git}.

-We have used several metrics to quantify SOM performance, as explained in \cref{sec:performance_evaluation}.
-The purity implementation is taken from the Github page of Fortuin et al \cite{Fortuin2019}, while NMI implementation was taken from the sklearn library \cite{scikit-learn}.
-The topographic error implementation comes from the \textit{SOMperf} python library \cite{forest2020survey}.
-Finally, the $\ell_{2,\text{smooth}}$ distance is computed using the \textit{norm} function in the \textit{linalg} library of numpy.
+Several metrics were used to quantify SOM performance, as explained in \cref{sec:performance_evaluation}.
+The purity implementation was taken from the Github implementation of \citet{Fortuin2019}, while NMI was computed using the sklearn library \citep{scikit-learn}.
+The topographic error implementation comes from the \textit{SOMperf} python library \citep{forest2020survey}.
+Finally, the $\ell_{2,\text{smooth}}$ distance is computed using the \textit{norm} function in the \textit{linalg} library of Numpy.